Opinion: Punjabi music bridges cultural gaps, resonates across generations

 Recently, Punjabi music has made its way to mainstream media, and it’s hard not to love it.
 Music I used to eagerly wait to end when my mum took over the aux in the car has now earned its very own playlist on my Spotify.

 Now, I proudly listen to Punjabi music and send recommendations to my friends.
-Since I can only understand limited words in Punjabi, I still share the universal experience of enjoying the music through listening to the rhythms and beats with my friends – even those who have never heard the language before.
+Although I can only understand limited words in Punjabi, I still share the universal experience of enjoying the music through listening to the rhythms and beats with my friends – even those who have never heard the language before.

 The mainstream recognition of Punjabi music has been largely attributed to a wave of fusing genres and an influx of modern beats.
-Instead of relying on folk sounds, many artists blend current sounds of hip-hop and R&B into their songs, transcending genre and generation.
+Instead of relying on folk sounds, many artists blend modern sounds of hip-hop and R&B into their songs, transcending genre and generation.

 A recent TikTok trend, for example, mashes the songs “Whatever She Wants” by Bryson Tiller and “Armed” by Sukha.
 The trend garnered thousands of videos of people of every race and ethnicity bhangra dancing to this fusion.

 The spark for this energetic revival of Punjabi music is often credited to the late Sidhu Moose Wala.
-Amid an incredible rise to fame in an incredibly short period his use of rap and allusions to sociopolitical issues in rural Punjab helped him break into the Billboard charts and create a musical legacy that lives on.
+Amid an incredible rise to fame in an incredibly short period, his use of rap and allusions to sociopolitical issues in rural Punjab helped him break into the Billboard charts and create a musical legacy that lives on.

 When Moose Wala was fatally shot, tragedy shook the entire Punjabi community.
 Vigils and prayers hung over the genre from the sudden loss.
 But the new wave of Punjabi musical artists continues to pave the way for a blending fusion of cultures and modern adaptation while still preserving Punjabi roots.